suniv2017/nodejsdb/SyncAPI.md

 	Parameters:
 		name: name of the collection
 		key: the key
-		value: the value to set or overwrite
+		value: the value to create, overwrite, or delete
-		event: optional; override the name of the callback; see Events below
+		event: optional; override the name of the callback; see "Set Event" below

 	Spec:
 		1. both key and value support (and store the type of):